-Although the error message seems a little bit different the error is the same, mainly involving some unfinished process or some unsuccessfully downloaded Windows update files.
+Although the error message seems slightly different, the error is the same, mainly involving some unfinished process or unsuccessfully downloaded Windows update files.

 Reasons why Error 0x80070002 can occur?

-- Incorrect Date and time of the system: – Your system clock may not be in sync with the current time specified in your latitude, longitude and this might lead to the issue.
+- Incorrect Date and Time of the system: – Your system clock may not be in sync with the current time specified in your latitude and longitude, which might lead to the issue.

-- Incomplete Windows Update Service on your computer: – Sometimes due to various reasons the windows update process gets halted and this results in some significant files not being downloaded and installed on your system.
-This might affect the functionality of your system in various ways including the Windows throwing the error of 0x80070002, etc. depending upon your version of Windows.
+- Incomplete Windows Update Service on your computer: – Sometimes, due to various reasons, the Windows update process gets halted, and this results in some critical files not being downloaded and installed on your system.
+This might affect the functionality of your system in various ways, including the Windows throwing the error of 0x80070002, etc., depending upon your version of Windows.

 How to Fix Windows Update Error 0x80070002

-1. Right-click on the Date and Time being displayed in the lower right corner of your screen in the Windows Taskbar.
+1. At First, right-click on the Date and Time being displayed in the lower right corner of your screen in the Windows Taskbar.

 2. Then Click on Adjust date/time.

-4. This will adjust both Date & Time automatically.
+4. Then this will adjust both Date & Time automatically.

-Hopefully, the issue would have been resolved.
-If not, try the following more steps and see if they work.
+Hopefully, the issue will have been resolved.
+If not, try the following steps and see if they work.

 Method 2: Windows Update Troubleshooter

-1. Download the troubleshooter for your respective version of windows if you do not have it.
+1. At First, download the troubleshooter for your respective version of Windows if you do not have it.
 Here is the link.

-3. In the dialog box following the installation, click on Windows Update and then click Next.
+3. In the dialog box following the installation, afterward, click on Windows Update and then click Next.

-4. The troubleshooter will run a primary update file scan and will try to sniff the problem and rectify it.
+4. The troubleshooter will run a primary update file scan and try to sniff and rectify the problem.

-5. After the process has been completed, restart your computer and try Windows Update again to see if it works.
+5. After completing the process, restart your computer and try Windows Update again to see if it works.

 Method 3: Registry Editor Modification

-1. Open the Run terminal by pressing Win + R.
+1. First, open the Run terminal by pressing Win + R.

 3. Navigate to the following path HKEY_LOCAL_MACHINE > Software > Microsoft > Windows > CurrentVersion > WindowsUpdate > OSUpgrade in Registry editor.

-5. Right-click in a space and then click on New.
+5. Then right-click in a space and then click on New.

 7. A NewValue#1 will be created.
-Right click on it and then select Modify.
+Then right-click on it and then select Modify.

 8. An Edit DWORD dialog box will appear.

-9. Type “AllowOSUpgrade” in the Value name & set the value data as 1.
+9. Then type “AllowOSUpgrade” in the Value name & set the value data as 1.

 10. Select the base as Hexadecimal and then click on OK.

-11. Now Restart your computer and see if the issue has been resolved or not.
+11. Restart your computer and see if the issue has been resolved.

 Method 4: Update Device Drivers

-1. Press Windows Key & X together.
-Select Device Manager from the list shown.
+1. At First, press Windows Key & X together.
+Then select Device Manager from the list shown.

-2. After the Device Manager has been opened, you will see a list of devices.
+2. After opening the Device Manager, you will see a list of devices.

-3. To update any device, just right click on it and from the drop-down that appears click on Update Driver Software.
+3. To update any device, just right-click on it, and click on Update Driver Software from the drop-down that appears,

-4. You can also download and install various software available on the internet which themselves detect any non-updated driver.
+4. You can also download and install software available on the internet that detects any non-updated driver.

 Method 5: Windows Update Files Modification

-1. Open the Run terminal by pressing Win + R.
+1. First, open the Run terminal by pressing Win + R.

-3. Locate Windows Update from the list of services and double-click on it.
+3. Afterward, locate Windows Update from the list of services and double-click on it.

 4. The Windows Update Properties dialog box will open up.

 5. Change the Startup Type to Automatic and click on Start below services if the Service Status reads as Stopped.
-Click on Apply followed by OK.
+Then click on Apply, followed by OK.

-6. Now go back to the drive where your windows is installed.
-(Generally it is the C drive)
+6. Afterward, return to the drive where your windows are installed.
+(Generally, it is the C drive)

 7. Go to Windows > Software Distribution.

-8. Delete or Rename the folder named SoftwareDistribution.
+8. Then delete or Rename the folder named SoftwareDistribution.

 9. Close all the opened panes.

-10. Then go back to the Services dialog box which you opened using the Run command.
+10. Return to the Services dialog box you opened using the Run command.

 11. Locate the Windows Update Service and right-click on it.

-13. Restart your Windows and try the Windows Update again.
+13. Finally, restart your Windows and try the Windows Update again.